-3D Printing (3DP), also known as Additive Manufacturing (AM) enables the low-cost and customization of anthropomorphic radiotherapy phantoms.
-Phantoms are utilized, in-vitro, for the treatment planning of cancer patients and the quality assurance of new radiotherapy techniques, to validate target doses and minimize the effects of ionizing radiation on surrounding healthy tissues.
+3D Printing (3DP), also referred to as Additive Manufacturing (AM), offers cost-effective and customizable solutions for the creation of anthropomorphic radiotherapy phantoms.
+These phantoms are employed in vitro to aid in the treatment planning of cancer patients and ensure the quality assurance (QA) of novel radiotherapy techniques.
+By utilizing 3D printing technology, these phantoms enable the experimental validation of personalized radiation doses and help minimize the impact of ionizing radiation to surrounding healthy tissues.

-Modern radiotherapy involves the use of Computed Tomography (CT) imaging, 3D-treatment planning, and the implementation of quality assurance (QA) processes to produce highly conformal dose distributions and ensure the safe and accurate delivery of the planned treatment.
+Modern radiotherapy involves the use of Computed Tomography (CT) imaging, 3D-treatment planning, and the implementation of comprehensive QA processes to produce highly conformal dose distributions and ensure the safe and accurate delivery of the planned treatment.
 It is common to manufacture phantoms using the molding and casting process, that emulates the radiation properties of the average human tissue as radiation dose cannot be directly measured from patients.

 This article discusses some of the basic concepts surrounding the manufacture of 3DP phantoms, their clinical significance and requirements, their associated manufacturing techniques and materials, and the future of 3DP phantoms for radiotherapy use.

 The treatment planning procedure is a significant part of radiotherapy, which determines the optimal treatment parameters to be used for the management of a patient’s disease via radiotherapy means.
 These treatment parameters include target volume, dose-limiting structures, treatment volume, dose prescription, dose fractionation, dose distribution, the positioning of the patient, treatment machine settings, and adjuvant therapies (e.g. chemotherapy, hormone therapy, targeted therapy, or biological therapy)